 After exploring the canyon, hop back in the car for 30 minutes until you get to the picturesque Seljavallalaug Swimming Pool.
 This scenic pool is tucked into the mountains and was built in 1928.
 Though it is man-made, it is fed by a natural hot spring.
 However, the temperature is much cooler than a true spring.

 To reach the pool, hike for about twenty minutes from the parking lot.
 The path is unmarked but easy to follow and mostly flat.
 Plus, the views along it are amazing!
+This Iceland trip itinerary in 5 days includes many hot springs and this is one of the most scenic.

 Stop 5: Chase Rainbows at Skogafoss Waterfall